ni-kismet/engineering-flot/API.md

       // o.left and o.top now contains the offset within the div
     ```

+ - getPixelRatio(context)

+    Returns the current pixel ratio of the browser.
+It takes into account the
+    device pixel ratio and the browser zoom.
+Context is a 2D canvas context.
+    For devices with 100% DPI scale and browser zoom set to 100%, this function
+    returns 1.

+    ```js
+      var pixelRatio = plot.getPixelRatio(graphCanvas.getContext('2d'));
+    ```

  - resize()

     Tells Flot to resize the drawing canvas to the size of the